Background pattern

 This medicine contains 45 mg of sorbitol per mL, which is equivalent to 90 mg/2 mL, 225 mg/5 mL, 675 mg/15 mL, and 1,125 mg/25 mL.

-Irinotecán Qilu contains sodium:
+Irinotecan Qilu contains sodium

 This medicine contains less than 1 mmol of sodium (23 mg) per vial, which is essentially «sodium-free».

-3. How to Use Irinotecan Qilu
+3. How to use Irinotecan Qilu

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow exactly the administration instructions of this medicine indicated by your doctor.
 In case of doubt, consult your doctor again.

 Your doctor may recommend a DNA test before receiving the first dose of irinotecan.

-Irinotecan is injected into a vein by intravenous (IV) route.
+Irinotecan is injected into a vein by intravenous (IV) infusion.
 You will receive the infusion in a clinic or hospital.
 It must be administered slowly, and the IV infusion may take up to 90 minutes to complete.

-Only yourdoctorcan assess the duration of treatment.
+Only your doctor can determine the duration of treatment.

 If you use more Irinotecan Qilu than you should

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects

-Some of these side effects require immediate treatment(also see the sectionWarnings and Precautions).
+Some of these adverse effects should be treated immediately(see also the section Warnings and Precautions).

-diarrhea (see section 2)
+• diarrhea (see section 2)

-Speak with your doctor or nurse if you experience any of the following symptoms:
+Talk to your doctor or nurse if you experience any of the following symptoms:

 Symptoms